adscorp100/mdhomecarebuild/src/content/blog/level-3-home-care-package.md

 ## What is a Level 3 Home Care Package?

+> **Unsure Which Level You Need?** Take our free [ACAT Assessment Level Quiz](/tools/acat-level-quiz) to estimate which Home Care Package level suits your care needs.

 A Level 3 Home Care Package (HCP) is designed for older Australians who need a medium level of support to continue living safely and comfortably in their own homes.
 It's a step up from basic support (Level 2) and is intended for those with more complex needs that require coordinated services.

 ## How Much Funding Do I Get in 2025?